asift91/Manual_Migration/option1.md

     -   Deploy Azure Infrastructure with Azure ARM Templates.
     -   Download and install AzCopy.
     -   Copy over the backup archive to the Controller Virtual Machine instance from the ARM deployment.
-    -   Migration of application and configuration.
+    -   Migration of Moodle application and configuration.
     -   Setup Moodle controller instance and worker nodes.
-    -   Data migration tasks.
+    -   Configuring PHP & webserver.

 <details>
 <summary>(For detailed steps click on expand!)</summary>